gagandeepahuja09/redisgo/README.md

 * Map: Declaring using var vs declaring with make syntax.
 What's the difference?

+* Improvements and Optimizations required in code:
+* Move to using pipeline or txn.
+* Time window related part, threshold, etc should be moved to env config.
+* Strategy pattern to decide on whether to use Redis or some other strategy.
+* Separate package which decides which key to be used where.
+* Handling conversion b/w int and string in a better way.
+* Adding load tests.
+You can use k6 scripts.

 * NOTE:
 * Do revise and read design patterns, context, panic.